ByteThisCoding/html-metadata-reader/README.md

 Node JS solution to read all meta tags and their values from an HTML document.
 This is useful in cases where we need to read metadata from a document on a Node Js server, where we cannot do a document query.
 Unlike other solutions, this will retrieve all meta tag information, including arbitrary/non-standard tags.

+**For a demo + how to use:** https://bytethisstore.com/articles/pg/html-document-metadata

 ## Usage
 ```javascript